Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

 - Recap of the day's learning, emphasizing the blend of AI assistance with human skills.
 - Discussion on the future of AI in programming and its evolving role in software development.

-#### This one does not need to pipeline from AutoPilot Mode, but it is a nice to have.

 ### Step 1.
 The aircraft alarm lights are blinking - Prepare code example

 - Configure HealthChecks package in your application